LucasBr003/ez-saving/README.md

 + Action Property: The `Action` property determines the specific action the `SaveSignalListener` should execute when the designated signal is emitted.
 Depending on the value assigned to this property, the node can trigger actions such as saving or loading game data.
 This dynamic behavior allows for versatile interactions within your game.

 > [!IMPORTANT]
-> It's important to note that if you configure the 'SaveSignalListener' to load a saved file, you must specify a `SaveLoader` node from the scene in the `Save Loader` property.
+> It's important to note that if you configure the `SaveSignalListener` to load a saved file, you must specify a `SaveLoader` node from the scene in the `Save Loader` property.
 Additionally, you have the flexibility to override the `Save Slot` property of the selected `SaveLoader` node by using the `Save Slot Override` property of the `SaveSignalListener`.
 This level of control enables you to fine-tune the loading process as needed for your game.

 > [!NOTE]
 > Here are some scenarios where `SaveSignalListener` can be effectively employed: